 Visitors to Maui are NOT eligible to receive the COVID-19 vaccine, even if they received their first dose prior to their trip.
 Please keep this in mind while planning travel.

-Please email COVID-19 vaccine-related inquiries to MHfirstname.lastname@example.org or call our hotline at (808) 242-2273 and leave a message.
-Please note, we do not accept requests for vaccines/appointments via e-mail or through our contact us form.
+Please email COVID-19 vaccine-related inquiries to MHemail@example.com or call our hotline at (808) 242-2273 and leave a message.
+Please note, we do not accept requests for vaccines/appointments through our contact us form on our website.

 Thank you for taking the important steps to protect yourself and those around you from COVID-19 and doing your part to end this pandemic.
 We understand everyone is anxious to get their vaccine but in order to keep it a safe and efficient process, we ask you to follow the processes we have set up.
 We thank you for your patience and ongoing support of our community hospitals and healthcare heroes!